-One example of such a fallback is to use a simpler, more robust machine learning model.
-Research has shown that there is often an inherent trade-off between a model's utility and robustness \cite{su2018robustness, tsipras2018robustness}, which we could bridge by using a more accurate model for the general case, but falling back to a more robust model in difficult cases.
-Other options include hand-crafted, rule-based algorithms without any learning, which are generally considered more robust but usually have worse performance when machine learning models are considered as alternatives.
-The most extreme case of sacrificing utility are data-independent fallback strategies, \eg a constant or random fallback.
-They are extremely robust since they are independent of the data input but only have low or no utility.
+One example of such a fallback is a simpler, more robust machine learning model.
+Research has shown that there is an inherent trade-off between a model's utility and robustness \cite{su2018robustness, tsipras2018robustness}.

+Other options include hand-crafted, rule-based algorithms without any learning, which are generally more robust but usually have worse performance when machine learning models are considered.
+The most extreme cases of sacrificing utility are data-independent fallback strategies, \eg a constant or random fallback.
+They are perfectly robust but only have low or no utility.